gurnadi/renewssl/README.md

 Your SSL certificate will be updated 1 day before expired.
 Feel free to copy or modify this script

 Put this script on the crontab.
-Ensure that you setup this script will be running on daily basis
+Please ensure to setup this script running everyday.

 If you are using certbot on CentOS 6.X, try this command: